 USA: Ja – im Voraus

-Bei Beantragung Ihres Visas sollten Sie für die Bearbeitung drei Wochen einplanen.
+Bei Beantragung Ihres Visa sollten Sie für die Bearbeitung drei Wochen einplanen.
 Kosten bewegen sich zwischen USD60 und USD100.
 Weitere Informationen erhalten Sie bei Ihrer Botschaft oder Ihrem Konsulat.
 Besitzer einiger Staatsangehörigkeiten benötigen bei einem Aufenthalt von weniger als 15 Tagen kein Visum.
 Sollten Sie sich aber länger als 15 Tage in Vietnam aufhalten, müssen Sie eine Visa Verlängerung im Voraus beantragen und erhalten.

 Behalten Sie das Zoll- und Einreiseformular, welches Ihnen bei Einreise ausgehändigt wird, da Sie es für die Ausreiseformalitäten benötigen.

-Falls Sie bei Beantragung Ihres Visums eine Kontaktperson angeben müssen, so geben Sie bitte folgendes an: Intrepid Vietnam 57A Nguyen Khac Hieu St, Vietnam, Telefon +84 4 3715 0996.
+Falls Sie bei Beantragung Ihres Visums eine Kontaktperson angeben müssen, so geben Sie bitte folgendes an: Intrepid Vietnam 57A Nguyen Khac Hieu St, Hanoi, Vietnam, Telefon +84 4 3715 0996.

 Health and Safety